ihmeuw/vivarium_research/docs/source/models/cause.rst

 Implementing remission rates in cause models
 """"""""""""""""""""""""""""""""""""""""""""
-For a given simulation with timesteps of length *time unit* for some arbitrary time unit, we convert remission rates to the form of cases remitted per person-time-unit.
+For a given simulation with timesteps of length *time unit* and a given time unit, we convert remission rates to the form of cases remitted per person-time-unit.
 This rate can then be used to compute the probability of a simulant transitioning from an infected or with-condition state to a susceptible or free-of-condition state in a given timestep.